Salwa99/Capstone3/README.md

 If you like this project kindly send to me an e-mail expressing it, it would make my day and fuel my motivation.

 # 🙏 Acknowledgments:
-I would like to thank Microverse team for this journey.
-Also I would like to thanks Nelson Sakva for Original Design Official [Behance](https://www.behance.net/) Page point_right [@NelsonSakva](https://www.behance.net/sakwadesignstudio), and the Harry Potter Api Provider [API](https://hp-api.onrender.com/)
+I would like to thank the Microverse team for this journey.
+Also, I would like to thank Nelson Sakva for Original Design Official [Behance](https://www.behance.net/) Page point_right [@NelsonSakva](https://www.behance.net/sakwadesignstudio), and the Harry Potter Api Provider [API](https://hp-api.onrender.com/)
 # ❓ FAQ:
 ### How do I clone this with all the un-merged branches?
-- Kindly check the branches names in github then add them manually on your local machine, after that you may just pull the changes.
+- Kindly check the branch's names in GitHub then add them manually on your local machine, after that you may just pull the changes.
 ### How to access the database?
 - It's not available for now I'm still working on it, once it's available I'll update this answer.